Adamah-18/THE-THRIVE-MARKET/README.md

 Features -
 CRUD operations of products that belongs to different categories by authenticated users Providing checkout facilities
-Integrating a payment gateway
 Setting up user friendly for admin panel
 Usage

 Simply clone this repo and run